rhinobase/raftyui/apps/docs/pages/components/tooltip.md

 ## Align

 Using the `align` prop you can adjust the alignment of tooltip.
-Vales can be `center, start, end`.
+Values can be `center, start, end`.

 ### center